Sweetwater, Miami-Dade County, Florida

-Sweetwater is a city in Miami-Dade County, Florida, United States.
+Sweetwater, informally known as "Little Managua", a reference to the longstanding Nicaraguan community within the city, is located in Miami-Dade County, Florida, United States.
+The city is part of the Miami metropolitan area of South Florida.
 As of the 2020 census, the population was 19,363, up from 13,499 in 2010.

 Geography

 Sweetwater is located 12 mi west of downtown Miami at 25°45′58″N 80°22′25″W (25.765977, –80.373624).
 It is bordered to the north and northeast by the city of Doral, to the southeast by Fontainebleau, to the south by Westchester, and to the west by Tamiami.
 The Ronald Reagan Turnpike forms the western edge of the city, and the Dolphin East-West Expressway crosses the center.
 U.S. Route 41 (Southwest 8th Street) follows the city's southern border.

 According to the United States Census Bureau, Sweetwater has a total area of 4.3 sqmi, of which 3.9 sqmi are land and 0.4 sqmi, or 9.58%, are water.
 The city tripled in size in 2010 upon the annexation of additional areas, including where Dolphin Mall is located.
 The annexed area is roughly bounded by Northwest Seventh and 25th streets, 107th Avenue and Florida's Turnpike extension.
 The city on December 1, 2021, received approval from the county commission to annex 2 square miles of unincorporated land, bounded by NW 25th Street to the north, NW 12th Street to the south, Florida's Turnpike extension to the east and NW 137th Avenue to the west.
-It doubled the size of Sweetwater, and the area includes many companies including the headquarters of the Telemundo television network, Topgolf, Amazon, Goya, Home Depot and City Furniture.
+It doubled the size of Sweetwater, and the area includes the headquarters of the Telemundo television network, as well as many companies like Topgolf, Amazon, Goya, Home Depot, and City Furniture.